Bertram Hopkinson

+Background

 Hopkinson was born in Birmingham, in 1874, the son of John Hopkinson, an electrical engineer.
 He read law at Trinity College, Cambridge, and became a lawyer after his graduation.
 Following the death of his father, brother and two of his sisters in a mountaineering accident in 1898, Hopkinson switched to a career in engineering instead.

+Career

 In 1903, Hopkinson was elected to the Cambridge chair in mechanism and applied mechanics, and in 1910 he was elected a Fellow of the Royal Society.
 During World War I he was commissioned into the Royal Engineers, and opened a research establishment at Orford Ness where he and his team researched weapons, sights, and ammunition.
 In 1915, Hopkinson discovered a similarity relation between the masses of explosive charges and their effects at a given distance.
 The same similarity relation was discovered independently in 1925 by Karl Julius Cranz in Germany.

+Service in World War I

-He learnt to fly and died on 26 August 1918 when his Bristol Fighter crashed en route from Martlesham Heath to London.
+Having become an aviator after joining the army, Hopkinson died on 26 August 1918 when his Bristol Fighter crashed en route from Martlesham Heath to London.
 He is buried in the Parish of the Ascension Burial Ground in Cambridge, with his wife Mariana, née Siemens; they had seven daughters.